-This poetic short film uses Robert French photographs from the William Lawrence Collection held in the National Library.
+This short documentary draws on the photographs of Robert French from the William Lawrence Collection held in the National Library.
 The photos illustrate the Dublin of 1904 which served as a backdrop to James Joyce’s Ulysses.

 With kind permission from Barry Lyons & Patrick Duffner.